Open Bible Data Home About News OET Key

 bear robbed

 If your language does not use the passive form in this way, you could state this in active form or in another way that is natural in your language.
-Alternate translation: “a female bear that someone has stolen offspring from”
+Alternate translation: “a female bear from which someone has stolen offspring”

 Note 5 topic: figures-of-speech / explicit